 Finally in room 9 (Hellenistic and Roman art) and also on the ground floor, an overview of ancient art from the period of the decline of classical era to about the end of the Roman era, with a minor – based on the city decay - presence of Hellenistic and Roman sculptures, whilst the colossal statue of Emperor Andrianou stands out.

-Note: The museum is open daily (except Mondays) during the hours of 08.30 - 15.00 and Sundays and holidays from 09.30 - 14.30 (Phone.: 45.21.598).
+Note: The museum is daily opened (except Mondays) working hours are 08.30 - 15.00 and Sundays and holidays from 09.30 - 14.30 (telephone number: 45.21.598).